MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

 ### Feature Engineering

-- It is the science/art of extracting more information from the existing data in order to improve the model's predictive power.
+- It is the art of extracting more information from the existing data in order to improve the model's predictive power.
 - There are two ways:
   - Reduce the dataset dimensionality using Feature Extraction and Feature Selection.
   - Increase the dataset dimensionality using Feature Creation and Transformation.